PepePerez1/javascriptaio/README.md

 ## Uso

-1. Include gamelet.js in an HTML document containing an element with an id of 'ball' eso es todo lo.
+1. Include gamelet.js in an HTML document containing an element with an id of 'ball' eso es todo lo que pasa.

 ```
 <html>